apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/schema-guide.md

 The `name` option **must begin with `_`** to signify that this is temporary information that also lives elsewhere in the database.
 The `name` option should be plural to signify that this is a one-to-many relationship.

-The `withType` option must be set to the name of related type.
+The `withType` option **may** be set to the name of the related type.
+If you do not set `withType`, then the name of the join must match the name of the related type, with a leading `_` added and an optional `s` following.

-The `idsField` (NOTE: PLURAL) option must be set to the name of a property in which to store the array of IDs. *Convention:* if the join is called `_fabrics`, set `idsField` to `fabricIds`.
+The `idsField` option **may** be set to the name of a property in which to store the ids of the related objects. **If you don't set it yourself, it will be set automatically for you.** For instance, if your join is named `_fabrics`, then `idsField` will automatically be set to `fabricsIds`.

 By default, if the related type has joins of its own, they are **not** carried out.
 To carry out "nested" joins, set the `withJoins` option to an array containing those join field names.
 You may also use "dot notation" in these names to indicate that you want to follow a series of joins between related types.